 - A. A spotter is required: - During one-arm (1 arm) stunts above prep level other than cupies or liberties.
 Clarification: A one-arm heel stretch, arabesque, high torch, scorpions, bow and arrow, etc. require a spotter. - 2.
-When the load/transition involves a release move with a twist greater than 360 degrees or a release move with an inversion. - 3.
+When the load/transition involves - a.
+A release move with a twist greater than 360 degrees. - b.
+A release move with an inverted position landing at prep level or below. - c.
+A free flip. - 3.
 During stunts in which the top person is in an inverted position above prep level. - 4.
-When the top person is released from above ground level to a one-arm (1 arm) stunt.

-B. Stunt Levels:

-- 1. Single leg (1 leg) extended stunts are allowed. - C. Twisting stunts and transitions are allowed up to 2 1⁄4 twisting rotations by the top person in relation to the performing surface.
+When the top person is released from above ground level to a one-arm (1 arm) stunt. - B. Stunt Levels: - 1.
+Single leg (1 leg) extended stunts are allowed. - C. Twisting stunts and transitions are allowed up to 2 1⁄4 twisting rotations by the top person in relation to the performing surface.

 Clarification: A twist performed with an additional turn by the bases performed in the same skill set, would be illegal if the resulting cumulative rotation of the top person exceeds 2 1⁄2 rotations.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
-Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation
+Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.

 D. Rewinds (free flipping) and assisted flipping stunts and transitions are allowed.
-Rewinds must originate from ground level only and are allowed up to 1 flipping and 1 % twisting rotations.
+Rewinds must originate from ground level only and are allowed up to 1 flipping and 1 1⁄2 twisting rotations.

-Exception 1: Rewinds to a cradle position are 1 1⁄4 flips.
+Exception 1: Rewinds to a cradle position are 1 1⁄2 flips.
 All rewinds caught below shoulder level must use 2 catchers (Example: a rewind that lands in a cradle position).